tristanjuricek/knockoff/src/main/markdown/01-Introduction.markdown

     scala> blockSeq(0).position.endLine
     Int = 2

 Note that this is only significant for `Block` elements.
+And in reality I'll probably start with 0.